-Are the financial results and internal controls of the District audited annually?
+• Are the financial results and internal controls of the District audited annually?
 (Y/N)

 Yes.
-The District is required to conduct an annual audit.
+The District is required to conduct an annual external financial audit, which is reviewed and approved each year, including internal controls.

 • Have the number of control deficiencies and material weaknesses been reduced from previous audits?
 (Y/N)